Scientific Name: Haliaeetus leucocephalus

 Bald Eagle Species Profile

-Join the Game Commission in celebrating a growing bald eagle population and immerse yourself in this view from the top of a big sycamore tree nestled in Pennsylvania farmlands.
+HDOnTap.
+Join the Game Commission in celebrating a growing bald eagle population and immerse yourself in this view from Pennsylvania's farm country.
 Bald eagles are wild creatures and it is important to keep them wild.
 Please refrain from naming the birds to respect their wild nature.
 Also respect the privacy of the birds and the landowners, to whom we are extremely grateful for their enthusiastic cooperation.
-Periodic updates will be posted

-From the Nest and in the livestream chat.
+Follow news From the Nest.
 Enjoy!
 And remember, nature can be difficult to watch.

 nesting season, bald eagles are sensitive to disruptions such as loud noises and sudden movements.
 The Pennsylvania Game Commission encourages eagle watchers to stay at least 1,000 feet from bald eagle nests to reduce stress on the nesting eagles.
 Before visiting an eagle nest, please review bald eagle nest etiquette.

 Live cam of bald eagle nest in Hanover

 Donations to the Game Commission and proceeds from all sales bolster the Game Commission's efforts to preserve, conserve and manage Pennsylvania's wildlife resources and habitats.
 You might enjoy the Birds of Pennsylvania Field Guide among other books, calendars, patches, apparel and more.